Red Hen Publications

 • • • •

 Forget whatever Rowling has to say on the subject of the Order.
 She’d supposedly been working on this series for something like 17 years, and she still hadn’t ever come up with a viable explanation for why Albus, with a 24/7 day job for 10 months of the year up in Scotland, should have had his own little elite Order at all, yet.
-(She can’t even keep track of what her major supporting characters were doing between the final battle and the epilogue for two days running.)
+(She couldn’t even keep track of what her major supporting characters were doing between the final battle and the epilogue for two days running.)

 It is at least still marginally believable to propose that the original Order of the Phoenix was formed by Dumbledore, as a direct response to his hearing that Prophecy, and that the core membership was composed of all of the people he could find who were known to have “defied” the Dark Lord.
 Kind of like a survivors’ support group.